 The Alliance believes that healthier school environments are essential to equipping students with the knowledge and skills necessary to make healthy choices throughout their lifetimes.
 Healthier school environments also help students learn better.
 Studies strongly suggest that students who are physically fit and eat well perform better on tests, get better grades, attend school more often, and behave better in class.

-The Healthy Schools Program supports more than 22,000 schools across the United States, reaching more than 12 million students, in their efforts to create environments where physical activity and healthy eating are important and accessible.
+The Healthy Schools Program supports more than 15 million students by improving physical education, health education, child nutrition, and staff wellness policies and programs in more than 26,000 schools.
 The Healthy Schools Program receives the majority of its funding from the Robert Wood Johnson Foundation to support schools in states with the highest rates of obesity.

 The Healthy Schools Program supports schools in developing healthier school environments and recognizes schools that succeed through its national recognition program.
 Support and recognition of schools are centered on the following objectives: